hideckies/hermit/docs/tutorials/simple-dll-injection.md

 # Simple DLL Injection

+⚠️ **Due to major updates to the project, this tutorial may contain slightly inaccurate information.
+Please wait for a while until it is updated.**

+---

 In this tutorial, we generate a stager that loads our DLL implant into another process on Windows victim machine.
 Then make the C2 agent to communicate with our C2 server.

 Assume that you've completed [the Simple Implant Beacon tutorial](./simple-implant-beacon.md).